Table of Contents

 |no correlation||linear correlation between the features||inverse linear correlation|

 Memorize the following methods:

 - Factor analysis

 - Cluster analysis

-Now, the scientific study is finished, but how meaningful are the results de facto?
-Repeatability and generalisability are the criteria that have to be met.
+Now, the scientific study is over, but how meaningful are the results de facto?
+Repeatability and generalizability are the criteria that have to be met.
 Results are regarded as repeatable if the same effects are detected repeatedly and general rules can be derived from it.

 If these general rules occur and are not restricted to specific groups of subjects, this indicates generalization.
 Whether a research project is ethically justifiable, is examined in advance by the ethical commission.

 You will be faced with this term throughout your entire studies.
-The goal of EBM is to complement practical experience of clinicians with relevant research.
-Hereby, medical care shall be further optimized and only actually effective interventions and therapies shall be identified, applied or stopped.
-Especially guidelines should be established based on EBM.
+The goal of EBM is to complement the practical experience of clinicians with relevant research.
+Hereby, medical care shall be further optimized and only effective interventions and therapies shall be identified, applied or stopped.
+Guidelines should be especially be established based on EBM.